george123wright/Portfolio/README.md

 This repository hosts a set of Python scripts for constructing equity portfolios using a range of quantitative valuation models and optimisation techniques.
 The workflow pulls market and fundamental data, generates forecasts with multiple statistical approaches and produces optimised portfolio allocations.
 The results are written to Excel workbooks for inspection or further analysis.

-The repository follows a classical quantitive finance qorkflow:
+The repository follows a classical quantitative finance workflow:

-1) Data Ingestion: Acquiring market, fundamental, and alternative data.
+1) Acquire market, fundamental, and alternative data.
-2) Signal Generation: Using various models to forecast equity returns and buy and sell signals.
+2) Use various models to forecast equity returns and buy and sell signals.
-3) Portfolio Construction: Optimising asset weights based on the forecasts and risk models.
+3) Optimising asset weights based on the forecasts and risk models.
-4) Reporting: Analysisng chasrateristics of the resulting portfolio.
+4) Analysing characteristics of the resulting portfolio.

 The techniques used are a sophisticated blend of traditional financial modeling, econometric time series analysis, modern machine learning and my own proprietary models